mas-bandwidth/netcode/STANDARD.md

 The connect token is written to a buffer that is 2048 bytes large.

 The worst case size is 13 + 8 + 8 + 8 + 8 + 1024 + 4 + 32*(1+8*2+2) + 32 + 32 + 4 = 1749 bytes.
 The rest is zero padded to 2048 bytes.

-This is the binary format passed from the web backend to the client when the client wants to connect to a server.

 ## Packet Structure